itsfunky/funky/README.md

-# funky
+# Funky

-Library for creating lambdas/functions for multiple cloud services with an excellent local development experience.
+Funky lets you develop and build lambdas/functions for multiple cloud services, while allowing you to test and iterate quickly when developing locally.